Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Water Softener Not Using Salt

-This issue is remarkably easy to fix, and all you really need to do is take off the hose and wash it out to clear any potential blockage.
-As for the float valve, you’ll want to run a quick visual inspection and check to see that the entry point isn’t crystallized and blocked due to the salt.
+This issue is remarkably easy to fix.
+All you need to do is remove the hose and wash it out to clear any potential blockage.
+As for the float valve, you’ll want to run a quick visual inspection and check to see that the entry point isn’t blocked with crystallized salt.

 Kinetico Water Softener Brine Tank Blocked